johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ## Motivation

-Most of the systems we write nowadays (wether we want it or not) are distributed.
+Most of the systems we write nowadays (whether we want it or not) are distributed.
 They may:

-- use multiple processes and communicate across them using IPC mechanisms (such as XPC on Apple platforms, or custom mechanisms on other platforms), in order to increase security and isolate parts of an application from hard faults,
+- use multiple processes and communicate across them using IPC mechanisms (eg. XPC on Apple platforms) in order to increase security and isolate parts of an application from hard faults,
-- or they may communicate with other nearby devices directly, or through the cloud,
+- communicate with other nearby devices directly or through the cloud,
-- or they may to interact with server-side systems which often entails much boilerplate and ceremony surrounding the encoding/decoding of the data and putting it on the wire,
+- interact with server-side systems, often involving boilerplate and ceremony surrounding the encoding/decoding of the data and sending/accepting it over the wire, and last but not least,
-- and last but not least, complex clustered server-side systems often need to interact between nodes of the same application in order to meet their consistency and availability requirements.
+- also have complex clustered server-side systems often need to interact between nodes of the same application in order to meet their consistency and availability requirements.
+--I would probably just make the above a paragraph rather than a list.
+Or alternatively, you could shorten it to just eg. "use multiple processes with IPC", "communicate over the network or custom protocols often involving serialization/communication boilerplate", "interact between nodes of the same application to meet consistency and avaiability requirements"--

-All those use-cases, rightfully so, are very different and have very different underlying transports and mechanisms that enable them.
-However the general concept of wanting to communicate with a named, identifiable entity on a remote host comes up very frequently, yet each time the code looks tremendously differently once we get to actually interact with it.
+These use-cases all vary signficantly and have very different underlying transports and mechanisms that enable them.
+However, the general concept of wanting to communicate with non-local _identifiable_ entities is common in them all.
+Yet, each time the code looks tremendously different.

 Distributed actors provide an extension point in Swift's actor runtime that enables it to truly enable actors as a general conceptual model for asynchronous communication, regardless if in-process or not.